Has Anthony Bourdain Ever Been to Costa Rica?

 The show might start off in San Jose.
 San Jose tends to get a bad rap, by visitors and Costa Ricans alike because of the crowded streets, pollution and higher crime than in other parts of the country.
 That doesn’t mean it’s not an interesting stop.
 San Jose is the beginning and/or the end for a good percentage of Costa Rica’s tourists, and assuming that a big city like San Jose would be of no interest to anyone would be a huge miscalculation.We need to see the less than perfect, the less than pristine, and San Jose is a lot of fun to explore.

 I’m sure they would have filmed a shot near the bustling Plaza de La Cultura and up the mobbed pedestrian walkway known as Avenida Central.
-Central Ave blasts up the center of San Jose heading towards the awesome Sabana Park.
+Central Ave blasts up the center of San Jose heading towards Sabana Park.
 Pan up and around to the surrounding mountains known as the Cordillera Central.

 San Jose is full of amazing restaurants of every cuisine.
 Knowing that Bourdain is a huge street food fan, I imagine the crew enjoying some eats at San Jose’s marketplace; meandering up and down the narrow aisles before settling on a spot where they’d enjoy a typical casado, with a juice made from fruits you’ve probably never heard of.
-Maybe they’d try Costa Rican chop suey, or tongue or tripe stew.
+Maybe they’d try Costa Rican chop suey, turtle eggs, or tongue or tripe stew.
 Or, maybe a hearty olla de carne.

 Chatting About Costa Rica